KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Memory-Management.md

 ## Why is this problematic?

-These strict memory limitations have been in effect for many years, and don't seem to be expanded even though our devices become more powerful each year.
-Despite several discussions with Apple, the memory allowance remain more or less unchanged.
+The strict memory limitations have been in effect for many years, and don't seem to be loosened up much even as our devices become more powerful.
+Despite several discussions with Apple, the memory limitations remain more or less unchanged.

-The reason for these limitations is to protect the device from memory intense keyboards affecting the main app's performance.
-Still, a **~60-70 MB** limitation is *very* strict, and makes it hard to provide functionality that may require just a little more memory.
+The reason for these limitations is to protect the device from memory intense extensions affecting the device.
+Still, a **~60-70 MB** limit is *very* strict, and makes it hard to provide more powerful functionality.

-With the rise of AI and ML models, 3rd party keyboards could provide a lot of amazing AI/ML-based functionality.
-However, such models often require a lot of memory, which means that these limitations make it hard to use such features in keyboard extensions.
+With the rise of AI and ML, 3rd party keyboards could provide amazing AI/ML-based functionality.
+However, since such models require a considerable amount of memory, these limitations make it hard to use such features in keyboard extensions.

 ## What can we do?

 Not much.
-Make sure to carefully monitor your keyboard extension's memory consumption, and try to defer memory intense tasks until the keyboard has first been rendered, to avoid allocating a lot of memory on launch.
+Make sure to carefully monitor your keyboard extension's memory consumption, and try to defer memory intense tasks until the keyboard has first been rendered.

 If possible, try to extract features that requires a lot of memory to external services, such as remote APIs.
 You could also try to open the main app to perform some operations, then return to the keyboard using KeyboardKit Pro's <doc:Host-Article>.